-In the following example, we back up an entire MySQL instance to a single file using the backup-toimage command, which appears at the end of the sample command.
-We specify some of the connection information for the database using the --user and --host options (and, with the --password option, tell the MySQL server to prompt for a user password).
+In the following illustration, we back up an entire MySQL instance to a single file using the backup-to-image command, which appears at the end of the sample command.
+We specify some of the connection information for the database using the --user and --host options (and, with the --password option, tell mysqlbackup to prompt for a user password).
 The location and filename for the single-file backup is specified using the --backup-image option, and the location for an empty folder to store temporary files is supplied with the --backup-dir option.